Hidorion/Projet12/README.md

 ### Brief overview of the game:
 After landing on the edge of the island following a shipwreck, you had to fight for survival and solve three daunting challenges!
-In this sequel, you managed to make your way to the heart of the island thanks to a passage in the rock of a mountain and
+In this sequel, you managed to make your way to the heart of the island thanks to a passage in the rock of a mountain.
+...